electronicgore/PTBF-soundboard/README.md

 Instead of playing a *certain* sound after some command, you might want to randomize over a few different sounds.
 Say, you have two sounds, `wow.mp3` and `ohmy.ogg`, and you want to have a command `!whoa` that flips a coin and plays one of those two sounds.
 That's exactly what the collections are for!

 ## Automatic generation
-In your `<sounds>` folder (`<botfolder>/sounds` by default), create a folder named like the collection you want to create; `whoa` in our example.
+In your `<sounds>` folder (`<botfolder>/sounds` by default), create a folder named after the collection you want to create; `whoa` in our example.
 Put the desired sounds inside this folder (`whoa/wow.mp3` and `whoa/ohmy.ogg`).
 Run `!updatesb g` from chat (can be combined with other `updatesb` options).
 This creates a collection (`!whoa`) that plays a random sound from the folder.
 This also adds the individual sounds from the folder to the soundbank, so `!sb wow` and `!sb ohmy` can then be used to play individual sounds.

+*Notes:*
-**NOTE:** `!updatesb g` is a destructive operation and will overwrite any collections defined in the config if their names coincide with the parsed folder names.
+* `!updatesb g` is a destructive operation and will overwrite any collections defined in the config if their names coincide with the parsed folder names.
+* Collections are only generated for first-level folders in `<sounds`, but not the nested folders.

 ## Manual config
 You can also implement the idea described in the intro (collection `whoa` that randomizes between sounds `wow.mp3` and `ohmy.ogg`) by editing the config file manually.
-This assumes you have already [added](#adding-sounds) the two files to the database and can invoke them using `!sb wow` and `!sb ohmy` in `channel` chat), you should add the following to the config (`<botfolder>/configs/config.json`):
+Assuming you have already [added](#adding-sounds) the two files to the database and can invoke them using `!sb wow` and `!sb ohmy` in `channel` chat), you should add the following to the config (`<botfolder>/configs/config.json`):
 ```json
 "soundbank_use_collections": true,
 "soundbank_collections": {